progmult/yii-phing-deploy/README.md

 pear install VersionControl_Git
 ```

-1. Clone this repo in your preferred git, fill `build.properties` file;
+1. Extract this repo in your preferred dir, fill `build.properties` file;
+2. Clone your project into "export" dir (it's just one time);
 1. Execute `phing` command.

 On FreeBSD you may also need to create symlink on git executable, if git installed but phing doesn't see it: